polterguy/magic/backend/files/misc/common-startup-files/default-files/create-auth-endpoints.md

 Notice, the password is cryptographically hashed, and must be checked as such, and the 'verfied' column is of type 'long'.
 ```

+Notice, DO NOT ask the user for a sender's email address for the register endpoint above, since the Hyperlambda generated for sending emails will by default use the server's default from email address and name.

 When you have all the required information from the user then continue the process until done!